turingschool-projects/kwk-level3-swift/sessions/viewfinder_ui_lab.markdown

 * _Run on your iPad to make sure it's working_

 ### ❗️Commit Your Work ❗️

 In Xcode, select `Source Control`, `Commit`, type in a message describing your changes (probably "Complete Build UI"), then click `Commit Files`.

 #### Extension

+* In your original wireframes, did you and your partner plan to have a home screen?
+You can add in another ViewController and change the segues.
+Test it out on your simulator or iPad to make 100% it's behaving the way you want it to.
 * Fill in the blanks from your wireframe - add in colors, fonts, background images, etc. that make this the app you and your partner are dreaming of 💫